What is Ikat Fabric?

 What Is Ikat Fabric?

-Ikat fabric is essentially fabric that has undergone a process known as resist dying.
+Ikat fabric is essentially fabric that has undergone resist dying.
 This process is intensive and requires the knowledge and understanding of multiple techniques to achieve this unique pattern.
 While Ikat fabric still remains a traditional fabric and fabric pattern process, it has also become quite common in the fashion world as a type of design aesthetic commonly found on everything from scarves and shawls, to dresses and sweaters.

 The history of Ikat fabric goes back quite far, and it has become culturally central to the people of East Asian culture, Southeast Asian culture, Middle Eastern culture, and some European cultures as well.